telerik/teststudio-docs/docs/features/testing-types/load-testing/designing-load-tests/modifying-tests.md

 ![Find and replace][11]

-> __Note:__ You will be prompted to confirm or decline the change.
+> __Note!__ You will be prompted to confirm or decline the change.
 Once confirmed the user profile cannot be restored to its previous state.

 [1]: /img/features/testing-types/load-testing/modifying-tests/fig1.png
 [2]: /img/features/testing-types/load-testing/modifying-tests/fig2.png